derberg/python-mqtt-client-template/README.md

 ## Overview

 This template generates MQTT Python client module.
 Its purpose is to abstract for the application client technical information about the broker and the names of topics it should use.
-Instead, it generates a module that provides a set of indent-driven functions that one can invoke to send a message to the application through the message broker.
+Instead, it generates a module that provides a set of indent-driven functions that one can invoke to send or receive messages to the application through the message broker.

-Currently it is capable only to generate a functions for sending messages, there is not code generation for functions that are designed to subscribe and listen for messages.

 ## Technical requirements